 Ocular mucous membrane pemphigoid is a disease related to the eye mucous membrane, it is a type of scarring conjunctivitis.
 It mainly affects the membrane, that covers the lines of the eyelids and it covers the white of the eye.
 In the UK around 1 million people are affected by ocular mucous membrane pemphigoid and if it is not treated, it can lead to complete blindness.

 The symptoms of this disease cause blistering (known as pemphigoid cicatricial) and scarring on the skin.
-The ocular (eye) mucous membrane form is often part of a wider condition which not only affects the eye but also other membranes that line the body, like the mouth, nose, throat, and genitals.
+The ocular (eye) mucous membrane form is often part of a wider condition that not only affects the eye but also other membranes that line the body, like the mouth, nose, throat, and genitals.

 What is stomatitis?
 It is the inflammation of the mucous membrane of the mouth which includes some of the inner aspects like lips, cheeks, gums, tongue, and throat.
 It is a type of mucositis and it can be acute or chronic, mild, or also sometimes serious.